 APIs form liaisons with different software platforms.

-For instance, if a customer wants to make a purchase through your website, but prefers to use their PayPal account, Senior Back-end Developers can make that happen, via APIs of course.
+For instance, if a customer wants to purchase through your website but prefers to use their PayPal account, Senior Back-end Developers can facilitate this via APIs, of course.

 The daily job functions of a back-end engineer may consist of the following: